 How I Got My Life Back

 I work for Encompass Home Health as a physical therapist.
 We enter our documentation on our electronic tablet devices.
 I developed a habit of not finishing the documentation in the home.
 This meant I had lots of homework to do into the late nights and early mornings.
 I bordered on burn-out or even worse because I was eating, sleeping and drinking my job and I did not have a life or any time for anything but work.
 I was so frustrated and tired of it.
+I remember crying out, “Lord Jesus, I need help.”
 THEN…

 At the January 2017 workshop at the Dallas Home Office I learned about setting Wildly Important Goals (WIGS), from April Anthony the CEO of Encompass Home Health.
 So, I set my first WIG to Finish All My Documentation in the home.
 This was kind of like breaking the 4-minute mile because I had never done it and did not know anyone else that had done it.

-I knew I needed more energy and mental clarity to accomplish such a lofty goal so I stayed well hydrated by drinking plenty of non-caffeinated drinks- especially water and took my favorite supplement that kept me alert and sharp.
-That combination gave me the energy and focus I needed.
+I knew I needed more energy and mental clarity to accomplish such a lofty goal so I stayed well hydrated by drinking plenty of non-caffeinated drinks- especially ionized alkaline water and took my favorite supplements.
+That combination is what gave me the extra energy and focus I needed.
 As a result I got my life back because I no longer have the excessive homework I used to have.
 I consistently finish my documentation in the home now and I am much happier and more fulfilled.

 (The concept of WIGs comes from “The 3 Disciplines of Execution” by Chris McChesney, Sean Covey and Jim Huling) I have a life outside of work!